Garden city: the age of urban farming

 Whether you have access to a local community garden or not, you can participate in urban agriculture through Farmwall.
 As well as giving members access to nutritious, locally-grown food, there are also the social and psychological benefits that come with belonging to a thriving, productive community.

-“Since COVID, people have a real desire to reconnect with people in a community sense,” Hendrix says.
-“In urban farming, there’s a lot of potential to bring value to people; not only from learning how to connect, but also how to grow your own healthy food.
+““In urban farming, there’s a lot of potential to bring value to people; not only from learning how to connect, but also how to grow your own healthy food,” Hendrix says.

 The seed has been planted